vex-labs/vex-contract/README.md

 # Deployments

-- A stable contract (the last release) is deployed at "sexyvexycontract.testnet".
+- A stable contract (the last release) is deployed at "contract.betvex.testnet".

 # Admin

-- The admin is set to vexsharedaccount.testnet, ask Owen for private key
+- The admin is set to admin.betvex.testnet, ask Owen for private key

 # Events
 Events are emitted when key methods are called / completed.
 The list of events and data emitted can be found in the [`events.rs`](./src/events.rs) file.